wp-plugins/wp-copysafe-web/readme.txt

 * Add copy protection to by adding just a 20 x 20 pixel image.
 * Protection for all media from Printscreen and screen capture.

+The use of CopySafe Web [encrypted images](http://www.artistscope.com/image-encryption.asp) is the most secure image protection solution because those images are [domain locked]( http://www.artistscope.com/domain-lock.asp) and cannot be used on any other website.
+They are also safe from your webmaster.

+**How it works**

+CopySafe Web uses a web browser plugin (like the Flash browser plugin) [prevent Print Screen and screen capture]( http://www.artistscope.com/prevent-screen-capture.asp).
+That plugin is activated when CopySafe Web image loads and it deactivates when the visitor leaves the page.

-If a visitor does not have the appropriate plugin installed for their web browser, they are redirected to instructions with a download link.
-Because browser detection is dependent on JavaScript, if a visitor has JavaScript disabled they also will be redirected for instructions on how to correct their browser settings.
-These download and instruction pages are included in the plugin's folder and can be customized to suit your own messages and design.
+When a visitor loads a CopySafe Web [copy protected page]( http://www.artistscope.com/copy-protect-web-pages.asp) their browser is checked for the plugin and if it is not detected then they are redirected to a download page with instructions for installation.
+After installing the plugin the visitor can return to explore your protected web pages.
+The download pages are included with this WP plugin and can be customized to suit your own messages and design.

-More information and online demos protecting a variety of different media can be seen at the [CopySafe Web Protection](http://www.artistscope.com/copysafe_web_protection.asp) site.
+More information and online demos protecting a variety of different media can be seen at the [CopySafe Web Protection](http://www.artistscope.com/copysafe_web_protection.asp) website.

-You can see this plugin and our other WP copy protection plugins in action on our [WordPress demo website](http://wordpress.artistscope.com).
+You can see this plugin and our other WP [copy protection plugins] in action on our WordPress demo site.

 ** Implementation **